CCMi-FIT/kendrick-modeller/README.md

 * Download Kendrick beta image from https://ummisco.github.io/kendrick/#install
 * Open the image
 * In the image, run the code above
-* If there is a Warning window, click Proceed
+* Every time loading gets interrupted by a Warning window, click Proceed to continue

 ### Custom image option
 To load everything needed into any existing or new image, just run the code above.

-* In the image, run fthe code above
+* In the image, run the code above
-* If there is a Warning window, click Proceed
+* Every time loading gets interrupted by a Warning window, click Proceed to continue

-### Other options
 If you already have a Kendrick or OpenPonk in your image and do not want to replace it by version loaded by code above, you can load just part of required packages be replacing last line ("load.") by...
 * If you have Kendrick, but do NOT have OpenPonk
   * replace "load." by "load: #openponk.".